 Strong Bones: 5 Foods to Strengthen Your Bones

 America is afflicted by a public health crisis of deteriorating health and a rapid increase in degenerative diseases.
 Despite the government’s recommendations and health checks for maintaining optimal bone health, conditions linked to fragile bones like osteoporosis are extremely prevalent.
-Recently scientists are learning that the advice from national organizations may actually be contributing to this epidemic of poor bone health.
+Recently scientists learned that the advice from national organizations may actually be contributing to this epidemic of poor bone health.

 One of the most common myths still written into national organization’s dietary recommendations is that dairy, especially milk, provides our body with the necessary calcium we need for strong bones.
 You may have once too believed that 3 glasses of milk daily would reduce your risk of osteoporosis.
-Unfortunately these notions are false and can deplete the minerals in our bones.
+Unfortunately, these notions are false and can deplete the minerals in our bones.

 Fortunately, you can reverse the declining health of your body and develop strong bones with lifestyle changes and different dietary patterns.